IRIS Bandar Abbas

-IRIS Bandar Abbas (بندرعباس) is the lead ship of the that are used as fleet supply ships and are operated by the Islamic Republic of Iran Navy, the regular branch.
+IRIS Bandar Abbas (بندرعباس) is the lead ship of the that are used as fleet supply ships and are operated by the Islamic Republic of Iran Navy.
 It is named after the port city of Bandar Abbas, home to an important naval base of Iran Navy.
-The ship is operated as a combined tanker and store ship, which carries victuals, armament, and general stores which is essential to replenish ships at sea since there are no facilities for replenishment at sea (RAS).
+The ship is operated as a combined tanker and store ship, which carries victuals, armaments, and general stores.
+The vessel does not have facilities for replenishment at sea (RAS).